 2. YOUR Time and Commitments

-– It is true that clients and other lawyers in your firm can wreck even your best laid plans – no matter where you are in your law career.
-But while you may not be able to control others’ requests, you always control your response.
-If your client wants something by tomorrow (Tuesday) and you know you can’t do it by then, ask will Wednesday work?
-You will often be surprised how accommodating clients can be as long as they know they can really count on you to produce when you said you would.
+You will often be surprised how accommodating clients can be, as long as they know they can really count on you to produce when you said you would.
 If you really can’t do something, can you suggest someone who can?
 Can you seek help from other colleagues?
 The key is to focus on solutions rather than the act of saying “No.”

-Wherever you are in your career, remember that you have more control and resources. . . than you think.
+Wherever you are in your career, remember that you have more control and more resources than you think.

 3. YOUR Resources